 Instead, being a part of targeted forums and online communities can give you a way better return on your time—if you find the right ones.
 Browse through relevant groups on Facebook to see if there are any vibrant communities that’d be a good starting point.

-How to find the right forums and message boards (click to expand)
+How to find the forums and message boards to promote your blog

 Look for a topically relevant group to join on sites like Facebook and LinkedIn where your audience already exists.
 You should also do a Google search for terms like “your niche + forum” and “your niche + online groups” to see what kinds of community-run sites already exist.

-For example, if you’re starting a blog about photography, you could consider joining Facebook groups like Nikon Digital Camera & Photo Enthusiasts (26,000+ members), Nikon D750 Users (27,000+ members) and Nikon UK Photography (13,000+ members).
+For example, if you’re starting a blog about photography, you could consider joining Facebook groups like Nikon Digital Camera & Photo Enthusiasts (26,000+ members) and Nikon UK Photography (13,000+ members).

 If your blog is relevant to anyone with a DSLR camera, you’re sure to find enough people who’d be interested in reading your posts within those groups.